GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 When converting an input-capture lane, the Driver writes CCR only after CCMR establishes output interpretation.
 This preserves unread input-capture notification state during validation and avoids a mode-dependent consuming read.
-The direct-load window is safe because CEN and selected CCxE are both clear; the final image restores the mandatory PWM preload before return.
+The direct-load window is safe because CEN and every selected CCxE are clear; the final images restore mandatory PWM preload before return.
+Unselected lanes in a touched CCMR are preserved from the single register snapshot.

 ### `TIM_GetPWMChannelConfig()` contract